ben-tanen/ben-tanen.github.io/_posts/2020-02-10-oscars-best-picture.md

 ---
 layout: post
-title:  "The Best Films That Don't Win Best Picture"
+title: The Best Films That Don't Win Best Picture
-date:   2020-02-10 15:05:41
+date: '2020-02-10 12:00:00'
-thumbnail: /assets/img/post-thumbnails/oscars-best-picture.png
+thumbnail: /assets/img/post-thumbnails/oscars-best-picture-5d9f50c1.png
 related-proj: oscars-best-picture
 ---

 On Sunday, *Parasite* made history as the first foreign language film to win the highly coveted Best Picture award at this year’s Academy Awards.
 The film is a magnificent achievement and was, in my opinion, the right choice.
 However, in the weeks leading up to the ceremony, it was highly speculated that *Parasite* would lose to [*1917*](https://www.nytimes.com/2020/02/06/movies/oscars-2020-nominations-predictions.html), even though [most critics believed](https://www.cnet.com/news/oscars-2020-predictions-1917-parasite-joker-once-upon-a-time-in-hollywood/) *Parasite* was the superior movie.
-All of this was also coming a year after [*Green Book* won](https://www.vox.com/culture/2019/2/25/18239309/oscars-2019-green-book-best-picture) over (believed to be) superior films like *Roma*, *The Favourite*, and *BlackKlansman*.
+All of this was also coming a year after [*Green Book*](https://www.vox.com/culture/2019/2/25/18239309/oscars-2019-green-book-best-picture) won over (believed to be) superior films like *Roma*, *The Favourite*, and *BlackKlansman*.
 Needless to say, before *Parasite* actually won, there were low hopes that the Academy would make the best choice.

-{% include figure.html autolink="yes" src="/assets/img/posts/oscars-best-picture-2019-new.jpg" alt="A visualization of some of the best movies of 2019, colored based on if they were a Best Picture nominee" width="700px" %}
+{% include figure.html src="/assets/img/posts/oscars-best-picture-558ff771.png" alt="A visualization of some of the best movies of 2019, colored based on if they were a Best Picture nominee" autolink="yes" width="700" %}

 Beyond the discussion of which Best Picture nominee was most deserving of the prize, many have pointed out that the Academy’s shortlist of films did not even include some of the best films of the year.
 Films like *Uncut Gems*, *The Farewell*, and *Dolemite Is My Name* were all [notoriously snubbed this year](https://ew.com/oscars/2020/01/13/oscar-nominations-2020-snubs-surprises/), though this has become somewhat of the norm at the Oscars.